sg893052/sonic-buildimage/devops/telemetry/SONiC Threshold feature spec.md

 This command is used to configure a threshold for a specific multicast queue of a CPU port.
 The threshold value is provided in %.
 Valid values are 1-100.

-4) buffer-pool threshold {bufferpoolname} {threshold_value}
+4) threshold buffer-pool {bufferpoolname} {threshold_value}

-   Example : sonic(config)# buffer-pool threshold ingress_lossless_pool 77
+   Example : sonic(config)# threshold buffer-pool ingress_lossless_pool 77
+             sonic(config-if-Ethernet0)# threshold buffer-pool ingress_port0_lossless_pool 82

-This command is used to configure buffer-pool threshold on ingress and egress buffers.
+This command is used to configure buffer-pool threshold on ingress and egress buffers globally or an interface.
+The threshold value is provided in %.
+Valid values are 1-100.

+5) threshold device {threshold_value}

+   Example : sonic(config)# threshold device 65

+This command is used to configure device threshold buffer.
 The threshold value is provided in %.
 Valid values are 1-100.

 ### 3.7.2 KLISH show commands